original full name: Thomas Aloysius McNamara

-The Us Boys strip lasted at least until December of this year.
+The Us Boys strip lasted until December of this year.

-McNamara worked on a Sunday comic strip entitled Teddy Jack And Mary, which debuted in 1929 at the latest.
+McNamara worked on a Sunday comic strip entitled Teddy Jack And Mary, which debuted on May 19th of this year.
 He also worked on a second Sunday strip entitled On Our Block, but it isn't clear whether they were concurrent or consecutive.

-The Teddy Jack And Mary strip seems to have ended by the end of this year, which may have been the point when McNamara started the On Our Block strip.
+The Teddy Jack And Mary strip ended on Aug.
+24th of this year, which may have been the point when McNamara started the On Our Block strip.

 During this year, McNamara began working as a writer for RKO, which yielded at least two films.